mozsearch/mozsearch/docs/aws.md

-configN jobs except config3 which runs once a week on Saturdays (which is the day our scripts run maintenance, so it's the right day to pick when doing things less than daily).  config3 previously ran only when manually triggered but this resulted in both configuration bit-rot as well a
+configN jobs except config3 which runs once a week on Saturdays (which is the day our scripts run maintenance, so it's the right day to pick when doing things less than daily).  config3 previously ran only when manually triggered but this resulted in both configuration bit-rot as well a tendency for config3 to be out of date with regard to the other indexers which cause actual visible problems when static resources changed.

 ### Automated-ish Updates

-If you just want to update the existing daily lambda jobs for release1, release2, and release4, you can:
+If you just want to update the existing daily lambda jobs for the release jobs, you can:

 - Inside the vagrant VM:
   - `cd /vagrant`
   - `./infrastructure/aws/build-lambda-zips-from-inside-vm.sh`
-    - This will produce 3 zips files in `/vagrant`:
+    - This will produce 5 zips files in `/vagrant` matching `lambda-release*.zip`
-      - lambda-release1.zip
-      - lambda-release2.zip
-      - lambda-release4.zip
-- Outside the vagrant VM where you have active credentials so that `ssh.py` works, etc.:
+- Outside the vagrant VM where you have active credentials so that `ssh.py` works.
+This will upload the zips and delete them after each successful upload so there should be no zip files left over.
   - `./infrastructure/aws/upload-lambda-zips-from-outside-vm.sh`

 ### Lambda Details / Manual Updates